ying-teaching/rn/docs/ch07/README.md

 ## Introduction

+When you

-When you fetch data from a web site, read from local storage, write to a file or a database, set a timer function, or subscribe to an external source to get notification of changes, you are performing a so-called `side effect`.
+- fetch data from a web site
+- read from local storage
+- write to a file or a database
+- set a timer function
+- subscribe to an external source to get notification of changes

+you are performing a so-called `side effect`.
 Usually these tasks should be performed asynchronously to not freeze UI.

 In a simple case, you call `useEffect` with a side-effect function as its argument like the following: